-5.1.12 A disclosure under the policy must be made to an eligible recipient.

-5.1.13 Eligible recipients include:

-- an officer of the College, that is, members of the Board of Directors; - senior manager of the College, that is, the Principal, Vice Principal or CFO; - the College Visitor, as a person authorised by the College to receive disclosures; - the auditor or member of the audit team for the College; - a legal practitioner, if seeking legal advice about whistleblower protections - ASIC and APRA; - parliamentarians (whether Commonwealth, State, or Territory) and journalists, but only for public interest or emergency disclosures that meet the legislated requirements; - the Commissioner of Taxation in the case of disclosures about an entity's tax affairs.
+- 5.1.12 A disclosure under the policy must be made to an eligible recipient. - 5.1.13 Eligible recipients include: - an officer of Ridley College; - a member of the Executive Team; - the College Visitor, as a person authorised by Ridley College to receive disclosures; - the auditor or member of the audit team for Ridley College; - a legal practitioner, if seeking legal advice about whistleblower protections - ASIC and APRA; - parliamentarians (whether Commonwealth, State, or Territory) and journalists, but only for public interest or emergency disclosures that meet the legislated requirements; - the Commissioner of Taxation in the case of disclosures about an entity's tax affairs.